stackbit-projects/nibble-6deef/content/about.md

 >
 > Excerpt From: Charles Petzold.
 “Code: The Hidden Language of Computer Hardware and Software”.

+>The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

 My name is Vitor Calisto Silva and I am a master's student in Porto, Portugal.
 I'm working with bioinformatic tools to perform analysis on the genetics and genomics of the Zebrafish pancreas.
 I am also using this information to compare the findings with what is known about Human pancreas.